 As a society, we must break our dependency on fuels that cause pollution by supporting clean, renewable energy sources.
-Each of us can slow global warming by reducing the amount of energy we use and the pollution we produce as individuals every day.
+Each of us can slow global warming by reducing our carbon footprint and the pollution we produce as individuals every day.

 The Impact of Global Warming